 “The transmission from individuals without symptoms is playing a more significant role in the spread of the virus than previously understood,” President Trump said when announcing the guidelines at a White House briefing.
 “So you don’t seem to have symptoms and it still gets transferred.”

-Of course no one wants to compete with hospitals that desperately need masks, in fact, a grassroots movement of crafters, designers and manufacturers like Ikea is working to supply hospitals with them.
-So perhaps, like America, now it’s time to DIY.
+Of course no one wants to compete with hospitals that desperately need masks, in fact, a grassroots movement of crafters, designers and manufacturers like Ikea was working to supply hospitals with them at the peak of the crisis.
+So perhaps now is a good time to DIY.

 The team here have often been reminded when were out shopping that distancing is important.
 Seeing someone with a face mask is a stark reminder of this and perhaps the warning we all need to ‘keep our distance.’
 So, how do we make them and will they be effective in any way, other than a deterrent to others?